-Over the past couple of decades, ATVs have embedded themselves deep into the
+Over the past couple of decades, ATVs have embedded themselves deeply into

 wonder how they ever got along without them.
-However, the use of ATVs by
+Unfortunately, the use of ATVs by

-hunters has also sparked some controversy, and it usually is the
+hunters has also sparked some controversy, but it is usually the

-result of some

-riders not following common-sense courtesy rules or fair-chase procedures.
+result of a few riders not following some common-sense courtesy rules

 It is of course possible to keep other hunters, trail users, and land owners